ClojureBridge/organizing/How-to-Organize-a-Railsbridge-Workshop-in-SF.md

 ### <a name="opening"/> Give opening presentation
 * This is where you tell the students a little bit about yourself, what brought you here, and go through those introductory slides that you updated.
 It’s also a good time to show a timeline for the day and mention that there will be a wrap-up session before everyone heads out the door.
 This beginning session sets the tone for the workshop and is intended to get people excited about what they’re going to learn today.
 * If the hosting venue or sponsor is giving a pitch or demo, confirm the time limit before hand and hold them to it.
+* It's also a great time to announce proper recycling/composting/landfilling procedures, where the water fountain is, and where the bathrooms are.

 > To Do: More presentation tips?